EXPLAINER: Watson discipline didn't require legal charges - WHIZ News

 However, Goodell still has the right to overturn her decision if either side appeals.
 Per the CBA, an appeal would be heard by Goodell or a person he designates and the written decision would be final.

-After learning the ruling was imminent, the NFL Players Association issued a joint statement with Watson on Sunday night, saying they would not appeal disciplinary Robinson’s ruling and urged the league to follow suit.
+After learning the ruling was imminent, the NFLPA issued a joint statement with Watson on Sunday night saying they would not appeal Robinson’s ruling and urged the league to follow suit.

 Goodell wasn’t directly involved in Robinson’s decision, but the league made it clear it wanted an unprecedented punishment.
 The NFL is well aware of public perception.
 Fallout from its decision in the Ray Rice case in 2014 — when the league increased its suspension only after video of the former Ravens running back hitting his fiancee emerged — led the NFL to vow it would levy harsher penalties in cases involving violence and sexual assault against women.